goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 Container objects
 ~~~~~~~~~~~~~~~~~

-In this section, we will create ticketcollector main application
+In this section, we will create main application container object for
-container object.
-BlueBream use the object database know as ZODB to
+ticketcollector.
+BlueBream use Zope object database (ZODB) store
-store your data (object).
-You can think of object database as a
+your object.
+You can think of object database as a container which
-container which contains objects, the inner object may be another
+contains objects, the inner object may be another container which
-container which contains other objects.
+contains other objects.

 So, the object hierarchy will look like this::